 Water

-Make sure to use filtered water to avoid any chlorine flavor in your syrup.
+Make sure to use filtered water to avoid any chlorine flavor in your simple syrup.

-This fragrant syrup is the key ingredient for the following trending drinks:
+Honey lavender drinks are trending right now and this fragrant homemade syrup is the key ingredients for the following beverages:

 - Lavender lemonade